Micro-plastic particles and bottled water

 Horrific as it was to see the devastating impact being wrought on innocent animals, few people realise that micro-plastic particles are ubiquitous in OUR environment, and their impact in terms of our health is yet to be fully realised.

 Small, plastic particulate matter had already been found in beer and tap water, which is not surprising given that we know the oceans, rivers and estuaries are contaminated.
-But finding a worse scenario inside many bottles of ‘pure’ mineral water is surprising, and no doubt disappointing to those who have been forking out for expensive mineral water.
+But finding a worse scenario inside many bottles of ‘pure’ mineral water is surprising, and no doubt disappointing to those who for years have been forking out for expensive mineral water.

 A recent study has analysed 259 bottles from 19 locations, in 9 countries, across 11 different brands, (including some hugely popular brands), and concluded 93% of bottled water was contaminated, so the numbers alone make the conclusion worrying, (although this study has not been subjected to peer-review).
 A huge variation in the amount of plastic was found, ranging between 0 and 10,000 particles per container of water, so whilst we know that plastics are now fairly ubiquitous in the environment, clearly some brands are able to live up to their marketing claims of selling ‘pure’ water, whilst others are failing.